open-southsudan/.github/profile/README.md

 To contribute to these cause you request for a pull and we give you the and you should be able to discuss on what you want to contribute towards our cause.
 Building solutions that are to help humanity is a great cause and you are all welcome for these beautiful cause.

+Open South Sudan is a non-profit organization that aims at building solutions for a safe community We build for the betterment of the community. we have to signation product thats Betna and Eventy

+South Sudan Number one Software development for Non- profit Organisations

 <!--